Active-set identification with complexity guarantees of an almost cyclic 2-coordinate descent method with Armijo line search: Active-set complexity

 \subsection{Computation of the active-set complexity}

 Using all the previous results, we can now compute the active-set complexity of AC2CD, that is, the maximum number of iterations required by the algorithm to identify the active set.
-In particular, under strong convexity of $f$ we now give an upper bound for $\kA$ appearing in Theorem~\ref{th:active_set_general_1}.
+In particular, we give an upper bound for $\kA$ appearing in Theorem~\ref{th:active_set_general_1} under convexity of $f$ and a quadratic growth condition, which is now described.